hiranumn/BackpropDemonstration/README.md

 # Step 2: Implementing `accuracy()` [5 pts]
 We need a way to measure the performance of your model.
 The `accuracy()` function will do this for you.
 It takes the following arguments:
-- `data`: a Python list of 1 by 1 Numpy matrices containing true labels.
+- `data`: a Python list of datapoints.
 - `predictions`: a Python list of 1 by 1 Numpy matrices containing your predictions.

+Let us first start by explaining the structure of a datapoint.
+We represent a datapoint as a 2-element dictionary.
+The first key `label` is mapped to a matrix for the true label, and the second key `features` is mapped to a 1 by d matrix representing the features for the datapoint.

 Yes, it is a bit strange that this is a list of 1 by 1 matrices, but this will make it easier to extend logistic regression to neural nets later in this assignment.
 Given `data` and `predictions`, `accuracy()` simply computes `(# correct predictions)/(# predictions made)` and outputs it as a float.
 Fill in `accuracy()`.